coburnw/python-vxi11-server/README.md

 clock_client.py relies on [python-vxi11](https://github.com/python-ivi/python-vxi11) for interacting with the instrument server.
 Install python-vxi11 or adapt to your client.

 ### Instrument Device development
 The InstrumentDevice class is the handler for each instrument device that resides in an instrument server and should be the template used for your instrument implementation.
 The template alone should make a fully functioning instrument that does absolutely nothing, the right way.
-You need only override the methods necessary to make the instrument respond to VXI-11 requests the way you intend.
+Only override the methods necessary to make your instrument respond to VXI-11 requests the way you intend.

 See 'TCP/IP Instrument Protocol Specification' at [vxibus](http://www.vxibus.org/specifications.html) for help with the VXI-11 device_xxxx commands.

 For instance here is a very simple VXI-11 time server device that defines an InstrumentDevice handler and overrides or customizes just the device_read() function:

     import time
-    import vxi11_server as vxi11
+    import vxi11_server as Vxi11

     class TimeDevice(Vxi11.InstrumentDevice):
         def __init__(self, device_name):
             super(TimeDevice, self).__init__(device_name)

         def device_read(self):
             '''respond to the device_read rpc: refer to section (B.6.4) of the VXI-11 TCP/IP Instrument Protocol Specification''' error = Vxi11.Error.NO_ERROR
             result = time.strftime("%H:%M:%S +0000", time.gmtime())
             return error, result

     if __name__ == '__main__':
         # create a server, attach a device, and start a thread to listen for requests